calelkeno/fastapi_noncoders/first_api.md

-# Creating API and running the API using GitHub Codespaces
+# Creating first API and running the API using GitHub Codespaces

-## 1. Create `main.py` and write the code below
+## 1. Create `first_api.py` in GitHub Codespaces and write the code below

 ```python
 from fastapi import FastAPI